sajjal-4/Event-Management-System/README.md

+Here’s the updated documentation with the "Topics Covered" section placed after the Overview:

 # Event Management System

 ## Overview

 This Event Management System is a C++ application designed to manage various types of events, including workshops and exhibitions.
 It allows users to create, display, and update event details, calculate revenue, and handle data storage through file operations.

+## Topics Covered

+- Inheritance
+- Polymorphism
+- Operator Overloading
+- File Reading and Writing
+- Exception Handling

 ## Features